Leadership and Impact

 “We have outstanding students, educators, and scholars, with interests from the molecular to the human scale, and these are exciting times to be contributing to human health,” she says.

-Kiick, who received a bachelor’s degree in chemistry from UD in 1989 before completing graduate degrees at the University of Georgia and University of Massachusetts Amherst, grew up in an era when science was becoming increasingly visible to the public.
+Kiick, who received an honors bachelor’s degree in chemistry from UD in 1989 before completing graduate degrees at the University of Georgia and University of Massachusetts Amherst, grew up in an era when science was becoming increasingly visible to the public.
 She has admired many scientists who have found new ways to address old challenges.
 Her inspiration for leadership began with her father, who was a middle-school science teacher and a high-school wrestling and track coach.

 “He was always connected to our community, and seeing the sorts of activities he made happen, and the fun he would create, was foundational in ways I didn’t understand at the time,” says Kiick.
 “Since then, many others in my life, education and career have helped me learn new skills and find ways to channel my dedication to people, science and education.
 And for me, as for our President Joe Biden, a good many of them were and are right here at UD.”